xbrln/days-on-earth/README.md

 # days-on-earth

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to calculate the days on earth!

 ## Usage

-FIXME
+- Add to your leiningen dependencies in project.clj `[xbrln/days-on-earth "0.1.0"]`
+- Require in your code `[days-on-earth.core :as doe]`
+- Example use `(doe/calculate 9-9-1980`

 ## License

-Copyright © 2021 FIXME

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at